Citation, DOI, disclosures and article data

-Discoid menisci are those that have a body that is too wide, usually affecting the lateral meniscus.
+Discoid menisci are anatomical variants that have a body that is too wide, usually affecting the lateral meniscus.
 They are incidentally found in 3-5% of knee MRI examinations.

 Discoid menisci are congenital, frequently bilateral (up to 50%) and have been reported in twins, although no genetic locus has been identified 2.
 There is a higher prevalence in Asians without any gender predilection 7.
 Lateral discoid meniscus is far more common than medial discoid meniscus, with the latter being rare.

-Discoid menisci have decreased collagen fibers and loss of normal collagen orientation, which predisposes them to intrameniscal mucoid degeneration 7.
+Discoid menisci have decreased collagen fibers and loss of normal collagen orientation, which predisposes them to intradiscal/meniscal mucoid degeneration 7.

 Classification is based on the degree of peripheral attachments to the tibial plateau, and the shape of the meniscus itself: